james-julius/fltr-docs/archive/migration/DOCUMENT_PROCESSING_IMPROVEMENTS.md

 - Query refinement patterns

 **Explicit Feedback**
-- Thumbs up/down on answers
+- Thumbs up/down on answers ❌ **Quick win (1 day)**
-- Report incorrect/missing information
+- Report incorrect/missing information ❌ Not implemented
-- Source relevance ratings
+- Source relevance ratings ❌ Not implemented

+**Status**: ❌ Critical for learning from production usage

-#### A/B Testing Infrastructure
+#### A/B Testing Infrastructure ❌ NOT IMPLEMENTED

 **What to Test**
 - Chunking strategies (fixed vs semantic)